Utopism/redmine_xtended_queries/TESTS.md

       * Subject                                                OK
       * Estimated hours                                        OK
       * Hours
-        * Hours for issue and user                             ?
+        * Hours for issue and user                             OK
-        * Hours for issue                                      ?
+        * Hours for issue                                      OK
-        * Hours for user                                       ?
+        * Hours for user                                       OK
-        * Hours for issue and user this month                  ?
+        * Hours for issue and user this month                  OK
-        * Hours for issue this month                           ?
+        * Hours for issue this month                           OK
-        * Hours for user this month                            ?
+        * Hours for user this month                            OK
-        * Hours for issue and user previous month              ?
+        * Hours for issue and user previous month              OK
-        * Hours for issue previous month                       ?
+        * Hours for issue previous month                       OK
-        * Hours for user previous month                        ?
+        * Hours for user previous month                        OK
       * Hours Totals
-        * Hours for issue and user                             ?
-        * Hours for issue                                      ?
-        * Hours for user                                       ?
-        * Hours for issue and user this month                  ?
-        * Hours for issue this month                           ?
-        * Hours for user this month                            ?
-        * Hours for issue and user previous month              ?
+        * Hours for issue and user                             OK
-        * Hours for issue previous month                       ?
+        * Hours for issue                                      OK
-        * Hours for user previous month                        ?
+        * Hours for user                                       OK
     * New Time entries filters
-      * Project updated (date)                                 ?
+      * Project updated (date)                                 OK
       * Root                                                   ?
       * Parent                                                 ?
       * Issue                                                  ?